ystia/yorc/doc/configuration.rst

 By default Janus will look for a file named config.janus.json in ``/etc/janus`` directory then if not found in the current directory.
 The :ref:`--config <option_config_cmd>` command line flag allows to specify an alternative configuration file.

-Bellow is an example of configuration file.
+Below is an example of configuration file.

 .. code-block:: JSON